ICMP ping

 ICMP response statistic collection

 NetXMS can periodically perform ICMP polls and calculate node availability statistics.
-This functionality can be controlled globally via server configuration parameter ICMP.CollectPollStatistics or locally on each node.
-ICMP polling interval and statistic calculation period (expressed in number of polls), timeout and ICMP packet size are configured via server configuration parameters, see Server configuration parameters.
+This functionality can be controlled globally via the server configuration parameter ICMP.CollectPollStatistics or locally on each node.
+The ICMP polling interval and statistic calculation period (expressed in number of polls), timeout and ICMP packet size are configured via server configuration parameters.
+See for more details Server configuration parameters.

-ICMP requests are sent to node’s primary IP address.
-Additional targets can be specified in node’s properties.
-It’s also possible to set node’s interfaces as targets by enabling Collect ICMP response statistic for this interface in properties of the interface (enabling this for interface that corresponds to primary IP address will lead to pinging this address twice).
+ICMP requests are sent to the primary IP address of the node.
+Additional targets can be specified in the node properties.
+It is also possible to set interfaces of the node as targets by enabling Collect ICMP response statistic for this interface in the properties of the interface.
+Please note that enabling this for the interface that corresponds to the primary IP address will lead to pinging this address twice.

-ICMP polling is performed from server, from a zone proxy if zoning is used or from specific proxy if it’s configured in node properties.
-Proxying agent should have ping.nsm subagent enabled.
+ICMP polling is performed either from the server, from a zone proxy if zoning is used, or from a specific proxy when this is configured in the node properties.
+The proxying agent should have the ping.nsm subagent enabled.

-Results of ICMP response statistic collection for primary IP address are visible in Object Details -> Overview and are available as internal metrics:
+The results of the ICMP response statistic collection for primary IP address are visible in Object Details -> Overview and are available as internal metrics:

 • ICMP.ResponseTime.Average